-So I offered help to the team manager, which lead to me deputizing her and finally being offered the job as a team manager.
+So I offered help to the team manager, which led to me deputizing her and finally being offered the job as a team manager.
 If you’d asked me before, I’d never have thought about this as a career option.

 So here’s my third piece of advice: Don’t stick with a job that’s not right for you.
 Take action and ask for additional responsibilities.

-I find it really easy to gain a basic understanding of almost everything: technical devices, supply chain, pharmaceutical industry, setting up a website, running my own business, social media marketing… The list goes on and on… ok, it would probably stop at quantum physics.
-But who really needs that, right?
+I find it easy to gain a basic understanding of almost everything: technical devices, supply chain, pharmaceutical industry, setting up a website, running my own business, social media marketing… The list goes on and on… ok, it would probably stop at quantum physics.
+But who needs that, right?

-You don’t need to have it figured out as a tween either.
+You don’t need to have it figured out as a tween, either.
 Most people who have a plan will sooner or later realize that life doesn’t always go according to plan.
 That’s what life is.
 Unpredictable.

-So just follow what you find interesting.
+So follow what you find interesting.
 Build on your strengths and figure it out from there.
 You’ll discover new interests and new strengths along the way.
 The world today is not as linear as it was in the times of our parents or grandparents.

 Now it’s your turn to go out there and make the change you want, not the change that seems reasonable.
-Eliminate what you don’t want to do and don’t be afraid to try something new.
+Eliminate what you don’t want to do, and don’t be afraid to try something new.
 Don’t worry about being a career changer.